Members of Scientific Programme Committee

 The Scientific Programme Committee has existed since the foundation of ERCOFTAC in 1988, and was established to define the scientific direction of ERCOFTAC and select scientific problems to be tackled and the approaches to be followed.
 Under the chairmanship of Professors D.B.
 Spalding, J.C.R.
 Hunt, and numerous other eminent professors the committee has developed over the years into the body that initiates, promotes and also monitors the main scientific activities of ERCOFTAC.
 These scientific activities include:

-The Industrial Programme Committee (IPC) supports the SPC in clarifying the industrial needs in research.
+The Knowledge Network Committee (KNC) supports the SPC in clarifying the industrial needs in research.
 The IPC poses the research questions in industry which are then transmitted to the SPC to stimulate appropriate research activities.

 The SPC members are research and industry representatives of the Pilot Centres and of the Special Interest Groups.
 They meet twice a year to: discuss research priorities, proposals for Workshops and Summer Schools and to make recommendations on these to the Managing Board; review the activities of the Special Interest Groups, making recommendations for the formation of new SIG's and the closing down of inactive ones; discuss publication policies, research activities of Pilot Centres and CEC programmes; and to promote joint CEC sponsored research projects.